Personal protective equipment (PPE) and COVID-19

 RCN Northern Ireland have contacted HSE NI who have also assured us that the stock in Northern Ireland, as part of a UK consignment, is covered by the same assurance as has been provided in England.

-If the PPE provided to you is not fit for purpose (for example elastic on face masks has perished), you should:
+If the PPE provided to you is not fit for purpose (for example is dirty/contaminated or the elastic ties on the face masks has perished), you should:

 Donated PPE will carry no controls over expiry dates.
 Homemade PPE is not CE marked and carries no quality control assurance at all.
 Please see further information below under ‘home-made PPE’.